googleapis/nodejs-firestore/api-report/firestore.api.md

 export class AggregateField<T> implements firestore.AggregateField<T> {
     // (undocumented)
     readonly aggregateType: AggregateType;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static average(field: string | FieldPath): AggregateField<number | null>;
+    static average(field: string | FieldPath): AggregateField<number | null>;
     static count(): AggregateField<number>;
     // @internal
     readonly _field?: string | FieldPath;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration isEqual(other: AggregateField<T>): boolean;
+    isEqual(other: AggregateField<T>): boolean;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static sum(field: string | FieldPath): AggregateField<number>;
+    static sum(field: string | FieldPath): AggregateField<number>;
     readonly type = "AggregateField";
 }